Overview: Stanford's Travel Card Program

 - Department Travel Cards issued to department administrators as a means to pay for travel-related purchases for occasional travelers, students, or non-employees.

 - Individual Travel Cards issued to individuals (faculty, staff, and post-doctoral fellows) who travel frequently on Stanford business.

 Eligibility is based on a departmentally-determined business need, and is contingent upon:

-- Completed online application, specifying a guarantee account number (PTA),
+- Completed online application, identifying and specifying a guarantee account number (PTA) and verifier,

 - Approvals from both the prospective cardholder's manager or department chair / dean and appropriate financial approver,